Utz Brands

-Utz Brands, Inc. (/ʊts/), more commonly known as Utz, is an American snack food company based in Hanover, Pennsylvania.
+Utz Brands, Inc. (/ˈʌts/), more commonly known as Utz, is a German-owned American snack food company based in Hanover, Pennsylvania.
 The company produces a variety of potato chips, pretzels, and other snacks, with most products sold under their family of brands.
 Utz is also a snack supplier to warehouse clubs and merchandisers.

 History

 Early years

-Utz Brands began in 1921 as Hanover Home Brand Potato Chips when William and Salie Utz began making potato chips out of their home in Hanover, Pennsylvania with an initial investment of US $300 (equal to about $ now).
+Utz Brands began in 1921 as Hanover Home Brand Potato Chips when William and Salie Utz began making potato chips out of their home in Hanover, Pennsylvania, with an initial investment of US $300 (equal to about $ as of 2019).
 The hand-operated equipment used at the time produced approximately 50 pounds of potato chips per hour.
-Salie cooked chips and Bill delivered them to local grocery stores and farmers’ markets in the Hanover and Baltimore, Maryland areas.
+Salie cooked chips and Bill delivered them to local grocery stores and farmers’ markets in the Hanover and Baltimore, Maryland, areas.

 The couple relocated the company's operations to a concrete building in the family's backyard.
 In 1938, production was boosted with the purchase of an automatic fryer capable of producing 300 pounds of chips an hour.

 Post-war years and expansion

 In 1938, Francis Xavier Rice joined the company after marrying Arlene Utz.
 In 1949, post-war success allowed the company to build a new production facility on 10 acre in Hanover.
 Salie and Bill died in 1965 and 1968, respectively, at which time Rice became president of the company.

 The company purchased two more Hanover-based production facilities during the 1970s.
 Rice retired in 1978, and his son Michael became company president, while Arlene Utz Rice remained as the company's chairman of the board.
-Utz's largest production facility and its current administrative headquarters was completed in 1983.
+Utz's largest production facility and its administrative headquarters was completed in 1983.